juanpc2018/Amiga-Guide-4000-4000T/README.md

 There are severa lists of [compatible Floppy drives for Amiga](https://jope.fi/drives/computolio/).[PDF](http://www.pitsch.de/stuff/amiga/Amiga%20Drive%20Compatibility.pdf).[web](https://gamesx.com/wiki/doku.php?id=amiga:amiga_floppy_drive_compatibility).[links](https://amigaalive.blogspot.com/p/hardware-using.html).[HxC](https://hxc2001.com/download/floppy_drive_emulator/support.htm) </br>
 and modification tutorials to convert standard PC 1.44MB drives to 880k drives, </br>
 most Amigas had SD 880k drives, but A4000 have HD 1.76MB. </br>
-with Gotek USB floppy emulators or similar HxC ¿is that necesary ? </br>
+with Gotek USB floppy emulators or similar HxC ¿is real floppy necesary ? </br>
 IF you have Original installer discs on floppy, probably yes. </br>

-In the PC era when floppy controllers were removed from the boards, </br>
+In the PC era, when floppy controllers were removed from boards, </br>
 XP_install.iso required an USB1.1 Floppy drive </br>
 Amigas are Pre-USB era, but today there are several USB cards for Amiga, some better than others. </br>

+[EasyADF](https://www.easyadf.com/index.php?currency=USD) is a popular software for converting ADF files. </br>

 ## PowerSupply

 4000D boards have a "custom Amiga power connector" </br>
-4000T boards have AT standard PSU connector "P8/P9 Black wires to the center" </br>
+4000T boards have an AT standard PSU connector "P8/P9 Black wires to center" </br>

 Many stores sell an ATX to AT converter cable + Switch for Tower </br>
 because Desktop case is smaller, replacing PSU is Not as common as Replacing Tower PSU. </br>